How does Augmented Reality work?

 Augmented reality is a complex technology with a massive force to transform the world.
 Therefore, startups shouldn’t just join the bandwagon.
 Instead, they should ask first: what is augmented reality?

 Augmented Reality Definition

-Augmented reality works with placing a virtual reality world over a real-world environment to deliver a single reality.
+Augmented reality works by placing a virtual reality world over a real-world environment to deliver a single reality.
 The infamous Pokémon Go game is a perfect example of AR.
 And it perfectly works with mobile devices.

 But, most often, people refer to it interchangeably with Virtual Reality(VR).
 To clear the confusion, VR works with a complete immersion of another world.
-Unlike AR, users wear VR devices (HTC Vive, Oculus Rift, or Google cardboard ) in immersing another world, just like a plane cockpit.
-These devices let users experience the actual maneuvering of the plane in the runway.
+Unlike AR, users wear VR devices (HTC Vive, Oculus Rift, or Google cardboard ) in immersing in another world, just like a plane cockpit.
+These devices let users experience the actual maneuvering of the plane on the runway.

 These features led to massive interest in both AR and VR technologies.
 However, the world of digital and physical integration does not stop with AR and VR at all.
 New technologies such as Mixed Reality(MR) and Extended Reality(XR) are starting to make noise in the market.

 Here is a good read about the differences between AR, VR, MR, and XR.